conda-incubator/conda-store/docusaurus-docs/community/policies/backwards-compatibility.md

 - New columns or tables should be added instead of removing or altering existing ones.
 - Columns and tables should not be renamed.
 Aliases should be used for poorly named existing columns or tables.

 ### REST API endpoints

 REST API endpoints are versioned on a per-endpoint basis.
 New endpoints will start at `v1`.

 Non-breaking changes do not require a new version of an endpoint.
 For REST API endpoints, examples on non-breaking changes are:

-- Adding a parameter to the return value of an endpoint
+- adding a parameter to the return value of an endpoint
-- making a previously mandatory input optional
+- making a previously mandatory input optional.

 These changes can be done without a new endpoint version.